Hotchkiss M201: History

 Directly after World War II, the French government was presented by the US Army with 22,000 Willys Jeeps and Ford GPWs.
 The objective was to rapidly re-equip the army.
 Only about half of the vehicles were in a usable condition, however, and in 1946 the E.R.G.M.
 (Etablissement de Réserve Générale du Matériel Automobile) began work to make the vehicles usable at a Paris suburb called Maltournée, in what is now the department of Seine-Saint-Denis, to the north-east of Paris.
 The Jeeps in the poorest condition were broken up in order to be used as spare parts.
 However, this quickly created a larger inventory of many spare parts than would ever be used, and work began on building quasi-new Jeeps using the surplus spare parts obtained by breaking up the least usable of the used US-military Jeeps.
 As time progressed, this production process, which continued to operate until 1978, increasingly combined the old parts with new parts acquired for the purpose, each vehicle being a unique blend of Willys, Ford, and Hotchkiss components.

-In the late 1940s the military intended to replace the Hotchkiss M201 from 1949 with the Delahaye VLR, a vehicle that had much in common with the Jeep, but which was newly designed and French.
+From 1949, the military intended to replace the Hotchkiss M201 with the Delahaye VLR, a vehicle that had much in common with the Jeep, but which was newly designed and French.
 The Delahaye was relatively complex, technically, but the French military insisted that this was not a problem for them.
-Nevertheless, by 1955, with just 9,623 of the Delahaye vehicle produced and the Delahaye company itself financially dead, production of the Delahaye VLR was suddenly abandoned very soon after Delahaye ran out of money and its assets fell into the hands of Automobiles Hotchkiss.
+Nevertheless, by 1955, with just 9,623 of the Delahaye vehicles produced and the Delahaye company itself financially dead, production of the Delahaye VLR was suddenly abandoned very soon after Delahaye ran out of money and its assets fell into the hands of Automobiles Hotchkiss.